Vehicle registration plates of Azerbaijan

 Rectangular format (rear) plate.
-Unlike the rear, the DIN shaped front plate on this car has dashes.
+Unlike the rear, the DIN-shaped front plate on this car has dashes.

-Vehicle registration plates of Azerbaijan are usually composed of two numbers (identifying the vehicle registration department), a hyphen, two letters, a hyphen and three numbers (e.g. 31-PO-069); the plates are coloured in black font on a white background.
-The plates are the same size as European plates and usually have an Azerbaijani flag and the initials 'AZ' on the left side.
+Vehicle registration plates of Azerbaijan are usually composed of two numbers (identifying the vehicle registration department), a hyphen, two letters, a hyphen, and three numbers (e.g., 88-BE-114).
+The plates feature black font on a white background.
+They are the same size as European license plates and feature the Azerbaijani flag and the country code AZ on the left side.

-In September 2011, new style plates with a rectangular flag and a microchip were introduced.
-The Azerbaijan license plate incorporates an RFiD TAG/chip.
-The RFiD TAG is placed on the lower left corner of the license plate below the Azerbaijan national flag, in most plates the TAG has the "AZ" letters printed on.
-The TAG may move to the top right corner and lose the "AZ" printing on some of the more squared license plate formats.
-The colour of the LP still varies depending on the vehicles usage and ownership.

-The Portuguese company Porta Saber, Lda supplies the license plate RFiD TAG and the License Plate RFiD Reading System and Software.